 The Essence of Humility in the Bible and Today

-Another great devotional from Celebrate Lit, Essence of Humility is an interesting read.
-Filled with stories of humility in the Bible, as well as present-day examples, Humility takes shape in a way we can choose to follow.
+Another great tour from Celebrate Lit, Essence of Humility is an interesting read.
+Filled with stories about humility from the Bible, as well as present-day examples, Humility takes shape in a way we can choose to follow.

 - The simple but sometimes uncomfortable acts of kindness…